nicolodiamante/chatty/README.md

 Release Highlights:

-- Improved user privacy in settings.
+- User privacy settings have been enhanced.
-- Users are now able to adjust Temperature, Top P, Frequency Penalty and Presence Penalty settings.
-Note that decimal division should be done with either a period or a comma based on the device's region settings.
+- Adjustments to Temperature, Top P, Frequency Penalty and Presence Penalty settings are now possible.
+It's important to note that the format for decimal division should be either a period or a comma, depending on the region settings of the device.
-- Added a summarising upcoming calendar events & reminders for the next 5 days.
-Including the word "schedule" when writing a prompt gives a summary of upcoming calendar events and reminders, a feature currently in beta.
+- A new feature provides a summary of upcoming calendar events and reminders for the next five days, and it can be activated by including the word "schedule" in the prompt.
+This feature is currently in beta testing.
-- Added URL summary to generate instant overviews of website articles when pasting a URL.
+- A URL summary feature has been added, enabling instant overviews of website articles when a URL is pasted.
-- Introduced the DAN Mode (Do Anything Now).
-When enabled, SiriGPT will act as an alter ego of itself.
+- The Do Anything Now (DAN) Mode, which transforms SiriGPT into a rogue-like AI assistant, has been introduced.
+This mode allows SiriGPT to operate beyond the typical AI rules and regulations.
+As such, it may produce content that doesn't adhere to OpenAI's guidelines, potentially causing inaccuracies and offensive material.

 <br>